 My recommendations for stress-induced insulin resistance:

-RELAX – First of all, take time to chill out.
+RELAX – First of all, take time to relax.
 Yes, meditation, relaxation exercises, soothing music, long walks, just being in nature can help calm the stress response.
-A regular meditation practice has been shown to reduce the stress response.

 DIET – The best diet to reverse insulin resistance is a plant-based, moderate fat and protein, low carb.